adhager/farsr/README.md

 # FARS: Package for reading FARS data.

-This is `R` package was created as part of an assignement for the Coursera course [Building R Packages](https://www.coursera.org/learn/r-packages/home/welcome).
+This is `R` package was created as part of an assignment for the Coursera course [Building R Packages](https://www.coursera.org/learn/r-packages/home/welcome).

 The farsr library contains functions for the reading and displaying of FARS data.